Daffodils at Cotehele

 Delight in the variety of daffodils across the estate.

 The daffodils at Cotehele give a real character to the place at this time of year.
-From mid-February they start to emerge and continue to flower right through into May.
+From mid-February they start to emerge and continue to flower right through into May, with different varieties taking centre stage at different times.

 The daffodils at Cotehele are mainly old varieties, some dating back to 1620.
 They were important in the market garden history of the Tamar Valley as a cash crop.
 Many were picked as surplus produce, which then became an international industry.
 Growers sent them to flower markets as far as Covent Garden in London.